 It Quadrant – What are the business objectives?
 How much money does this business need to generate?
 What strategies and tactics will be used?
 What specific activities will be conducted?
 What measures will be used to determine the performance of this business?

 We Quadrant – What business, political, community values will guide this business?
 What relationships need to be developed?
 How do you define success for yourself and your business?
 How are integrity, honesty and trust maintained?
-How will the balance be maintained between business and personal roles?
+How will the balance be maintained between the business and personal roles?

 Its Quadrant –What systems (technology, web, financial, time management) need to be in place?
 In what business networks will this business engage?
 What government regulations apply to this work?
 What marketing activates need to be in place?
 How does the business fit in this environment?
 What impact will this business have on the natural environment?